MENU

 Beaches

-32 magnificent beaches, are scattered across Ιos laced coastline; creating a unique collection of golden sand and turquoise crystal-clear water hideaways, that vary from organized and outgoing to quiet and isolated.
-Ios pure and beautiful beaches are legendary: Ios has regularly been voted as having one of the “Top 10 beaches in Europe” and in fact boasts 75 kilometers of beaches.
-The organized beaches of Ios offer the comfort of beach bars, restaurants and mini markets invitingly close to the waterfront, as well as trained watersports instructors and facilities for wind and kite surfing, scuba diving and paddle boarding.
-The easy-going Yialos, the popular Mylopotas and the alluring Manganari, are perfect choices for visitors who love the joyful buzz of organized beaches, without compromising the astonishing beauty of nature.
+The 32 beaches scattered across the Ιos intricate coastline vary from organized and outgoing to quiet and isolated.
+The island’s sandy beaches have been regularly voted among the “Top 10 beaches in Europe” and in fact, Ios boasts 75 kilometres of coastal line.
+The organized beaches offer the comfort of beach bars, restaurants, and mini markets close to the waterfront, as well as trained watersports facilities for windsurfing, scuba diving, and paddle boarding.
+The popular Milopotas and Manganari are great choices for visitors who love the joyful buzz of organised beaches without compromising natural scenery.

-If you dream of a pure, quiet hideaway that feels private and invitingly serene, you will love the island’s quieter and more isolated beaches: the golden sand of Agia Theodoti and the wild beauty of the two Psathi beaches, will make you tune in the eternal vibe of Ios.
+If you appreciate hideaways that feel private and calm, you will love the island’s quieter and more isolated beaches: Aghia Theodoti and the two Psathi beaches.

 Chora

-Impressive and picturesque, Ios Town, or Chora is invitingly close to Liostasi.
-A stroll inside its traditional labyrinth of narrow paths and white washed houses is a feast to the eyes, and as Cycladic as an island experience can get.
-Chora’ s well-known byzantine chapels and traditional thirteen windmills, co-exist harmonically with the island’s vivid night life, creating a charming fusion that is outgoing yet serene.
-Chora boasts some well-known Cycladic landmarks, like the church of Panagia Gremiotissa, which is wisely located at the highest point of Ios Town: a picture-perfect church, built in 1797 AD, that owes its name to its rocky location.
-From there, you will enjoy a panoramic view of the Town as well as the island’s landscapes.
+Traditional and picturesque, Ios Town, or Chora is invitingly close to Liostasi.
+A stroll inside its narrow paths among the white-washed houses is as Cycladic as an island experience can get.
+Chora’ s well-known byzantine chapels and thirteen windmills co-exist harmoniously with the island’s vivid nightlife, creating a charming, outgoing fusion.
+Chora is known for landmarks such as the church of Panagia Gremiotissa, located at the highest point of Ios Town: a picture-perfect church, built in 1797, that owes its name to its rocky location.
+From there, you will enjoy a panoramic view of the Town and the island’s landscapes.

-The open Theater Odysseas Elytis, named after the Greek Nobel Prize winning poet: It was inaugurated in 1997 and built from marble and local stone.
-It has been built in accordance with the functionality and aesthetics of an ancient theatre and is amphitheatrically built, thus ensuring excellent view and acoustics in every performance.
+The open Theatre Odysseas Elytis, is named after the Greek Nobel Prize-winning poet.
+It was inaugurated in 1997 and built from marble and local stone; built under the functionality and aesthetics of an ancient theatre amphitheatrically, ensuring excellent view and acoustics in every performance.

-The Yiannis Gaitis & Gabriela Simosi Museum, at close proximity to the Windmills offers constant inspiration to the Liostasi family and friends.
-A unique art space on its making, along with the emblematic outdoor sculptures that set the tone for the contemporary artistic feel of the island.
+The Yiannis Gaitis & Gabriela Simosi Museum, near the Windmills, offers constant inspiration to the Liostasi family and friends.
+Contemporary art spaces, in dialogue with the emblematic outdoor sculptures, shape the artistic feel of the island, making it a world-class art destination.

 Gastronomy

-The wonderful countryside of rural Ios, concentrates an inspiring number of local producers, that blend traditional techniques with contemporary ones, as they create outstanding cheeses, like Niotiko Kefalotiri, Graviera, Skotiri, Xino and Mizithra, -to name a few-, as well as dairy, wine, like the Iitis or the Rizomata etiquettes, thyme honey and meat.
-These quality local products, along with fresh Aegean fish and seafood, are the basis for the sophisticated simplicity of Ios gastronomy; an unpretentious kitchen that offers delicious sweet treats, such as pasteli, almond sweets, kalasounia and xerotigana, but also savory ones, like tsimetia, tomatokeftedes, revythokeftedes, tarahta.
+The countryside of rural Ios concentrates an inspiring number of local producers, that blend traditional techniques with contemporary ones, as they create delicious cheeses and dairy, wine, like the Iitis or the Rizomata etiquettes, thyme honey, and meat.
+These local products, along with fresh Aegean fish and seafood, are the basis for the sophisticated simplicity of Ios gastronomy.

 Ios island, Greece